 What does TikTok do with my data?

-Since privacy researchers are unable to see what happens with user data once it is collected, we only have TikTok’s statements to go by.
-In its privacy policy document, TikTok claims that user data is leveraged to support the improvement and continued development of the app, to provide customized ad experiences, to promote safety, to prevent fraud, and more.
+Since privacy researchers are unable to see what happens to user data once it is collected, we must rely solely on TikTok’s statements.
+In its privacy policy document, TikTok states that user data is used to support the improvement and continued development of the app, to provide customized ad experiences, to promote safety, to prevent fraud, and for other purposes.

 TikTok continues to outline that it shares collected user data with business partners and service providers for mostly benign purposes, such as payment processing, transaction fulfillment, database management, data processing, and analytics.
 Among the groups of service providers and business partners are:

-Amid the security controversies in the U.S., TikTok has recently implemented a security proposal called “Project Texas,” in order to instill more confidence that TikTok operates without influence from the Chinese government.
-This proposal implements stricter protections of U.S. user data, migrates U.S. user data to databases on American soil, and gives access to the protected data only to a U.S.-based TikTok subsidiary called USDS.
+Amid the security controversies in the U.S., TikTok has implemented a security proposal called “Project Texas” to instill more confidence that TikTok operates without influence from the Chinese government.
+This proposal implements stricter protections for U.S. user data, migrates U.S. user data to databases located on American soil, and grants access to the protected data only to a U.S.-based TikTok subsidiary called USDS.

-TikTok does note, however, that in some limited cases, non-USDS employees may gain access to the protected data for legal or compliance purposes, but this access must first be authorized by USDS.
+TikTok notes, however, that in some limited cases, non-USDS employees may gain access to protected data for legal or compliance purposes, but this access must first be authorized by USDS.

-Whether this move will shift U.S. officials’ perspectives remains to be seen, but it is also meant to provide peace of mind to average U.S. TikTok users as well.
+Whether this move will shift U.S. officials’ perspectives remains to be seen, but it is also intended to provide peace of mind to average U.S. TikTok users.

 How to protect your data on TikTok

-Unfortunately, TikTok isn’t the only entity out there that wants access to your personal data.
-Since TikTok is such a widely used app, it is ripe with opportunity for malicious actors.
-In order to keep your data safe, you should at least consider tweaking your privacy settings.
-For more protection, there are other actions you can take.
+Unfortunately, TikTok isn’t the only entity seeking access to your personal data.
+Since TikTok is such a widely used app, it presents a ripe opportunity for bad actors.
+To keep your data safe, consider adjusting your privacy settings.
+For additional protection, consider taking the following actions.

 Set your account to private so only people connected to you will be able to access your content.
 This setting is also important in making TikTok safe for kids and minors, as all accounts are set to public by default.

-Messages coming from unknown users can contain phishing attempts like malicious links or TikTok scams that could compromise your data.
+Messages from unknown users can contain phishing attempts, such as malicious links or TikTok scams, that could compromise your data.
 This is why we recommend that only friends can send you direct messages.

-2. Choose whichever option works best for you, between Everyone, Friends, or Off.
+- Choose the option that works best for you: Everyone, Friends, or Off.

 Malicious actors can hide viruses in links, even in comments, which is why we recommend allowing only friends to comment on your posts.